McclellandKmra/P2P-File-Sharing/README.md

 * Peers constantly requesting files from neighbors that have unchoked them
 * Saving to the file once a peer has all the contents
 * Github requirements such as gitignore file
+* Accounted for multiple threads trying to access shared resources

 ## In Progress
 * Logging

 ## Not Achieved / TODO
 * Testing on CISE machines
-* Change to concurrency safe variables

 ## Playbook
 ### Instructions for local compilation: